 When either of these two occurrences happen, you are not unprotected because your auto insurance will have to compensate you for your injuries.
 It is not your fault that the other driver either did not have enough insurance or had not insurance at all and you should not suffer because of it.
 Illinois law (215 ILCS 5/143a) requires that you are protected if you are involved in an accident with an uninsured motorist because you will have uninsured and underinsured coverage.
 The law dictates that you are compensated no matter what since you do not control the fact of whether the other driver has insurance, and you will receive payment if you have followed the law.

-If you have been injured in an accident, medical bills may begin to pile up immediately after the accident and they must be paid.
-Your insurance company may pay these bills while liability for the accident is still being determined and the other driver’s insurance company may be withholding payment.
+If you have been injured in a car accident, medical bills may begin to pile up immediately after the accident and they must be paid.
+Your auto insurance company may pay these bills while liability for the accident is still being determined and the other driver’s insurance company may be withholding payment.
 Until the other driver is found to be at fault, their insurance company is not obligated to pay anything.
 If you are ultimately determined to be at fault for the accident, it will be your insurance company who is on the hook for your medical bills.
 However, if the other driver is found liable, your insurance company will be reimbursed for what they have spent on your medical bills.

 What does it mean if the driver at fault for the accident has “full coverage?”